UniversalDependencies/UD_Latvian-LVTB/README.md

 # Acknowledgments

-This work is supported by European Regional Development Fund under the grant agreement No. 1.1.1.1/16/A/219 ([Full Stack of Language Resources for Natural Language Understanding and Generation in Latvian](https://github.com/LUMII-AILab/FullStack)) in synergy with the grant agreement No. 1.1.1.2/VIAA/1/16/188.
+This work was supported by European Regional Development Fund under the grant agreement No. 1.1.1.1/16/A/219 ([Full Stack of Language Resources for Natural Language Understanding and Generation in Latvian](https://github.com/LUMII-AILab/FullStack)) in synergy with the grant agreement No. 1.1.1.2/VIAA/1/16/188.
 The pilot project was supported by State Research Programme "National Identity".
-The work is continued within the State Research Programme "[Digital Resources for the Humanities](http://www.digitalhumanities.lv/projects/DHVPP-en/)" under the grant agreement No. VPP-IZM-DH-2020/1-0001.
+The work was continued within the State Research Programme "[Digital Resources for the Humanities](http://www.digitalhumanities.lv/projects/DHVPP-en/)" under the grant agreement No. VPP-IZM-DH-2020/1-0001, and now is continued in State Research Programme "[Research on Modern Latvian Language and Development of Language Technology](http://www.digitalhumanities.lv/projects/vpp-late/)" under the grant agreement No. VPP-LETONIKA-2021/1-0006.

 # References